 Before implementing a Psychiatry EMR software, we should make sure that the software has the following main features:

-If you are working in a Psychiatry practice, you should make sure your EMR software facilitates the point of care and supports, rather than interfering in direct patient interaction.
+If you are working in a Psychiatry practice, you should make sure your Electronic Health Records software facilitates the point of care and supports, rather than interfering in direct patient interaction.

 The top Psychiatry Electronic Medical Records (EMR) Software must feature psychiatry-specific templates for schizophrenia, suicide depression, anxiety, addiction, bipolar OCD, delirium, mania, psychosis, eating disorders, etc.

-The software must ensure that you can rate the social, occupational and psychological functioning of a patient through Global Assessment of Functioning (GAF).
+The software must ensure that you can rate the social, occupational, and psychological functioning of a patient through the Global Assessment of Functioning (GAF).
 GAF also monitors the degree of severity of psychosocial factors with a graphical representation of ongoing progress.

-Psychiatrists have their own way of working.
-The specific methodology is required for both internal uses and for external billing.
-The best psychiatry EHR & PM software solution must provide detailed support for billing, similar to what is offered by mental health EMR software.
+Psychiatrists have their ow way of working.
+A specific methodology is required for both internal uses and for external billing.
+The best psychiatry EHR & PM software solution must provide detailed support for billing, similar to what is offered by mental health Electronic Medical Records software.

 |Medical billing||Medical billing modules or Medical Billing software manage the development of patient statements and submission of insurance claims.
 Key functions of such systems include claim scrubbing, e-claim submission, coding, payment posting, eligibility inquiry, and reporting.|